 A good way to curb this behavior is by helping your cat to let out its energy in other ways.

-Feather toys, lasers, and walks outside can all help your cat get a good amount of exercise throughout the day, and it will make them less likely to zoom around your house at night (source 1).
+Feather toys, lasers, and walks outside can all help your cat get a good amount of exercise throughout the day.

 Can You Walk A Maine Coon On A Leash?

-Believe it or not, you can actually train most Maine Coons to walk on a leash!
+Believe it or not, you can train most Maine Coons to walk on a leash!